Chaos to Order: A Label Propagation Perspective on Source-Free Domain Adaptation: Preliminaries and Analysis

-\paragraph{Experiential motivation.} Most of the clustering-based SFDA methods have the problem of spurious clustering.
+Most of the clustering-based SFDA methods have the problem of spurious clustering.
 Especially, in extreme domain shifts, the spurious clustering problem worsens.
 To address this issue, we investigate the local consistency of feature representations on the source and target domain models.
 We carry out the experiments on Office-Home since it exists different degrees of domain shift, \ie Rw vs. Pr and Pr vs. Cl.
-In this experiment, we use different network structures: (1) Layer 4: the last layer of the backbone network with 2048 feature dimensions; (2) Bottleneck: only replaces the bottleneck layer in the source model, with 256 feature dimensions.
+In this experiment, we study the feature properties of the different layers in the model: (1) Backbone: the last layer of the backbone network with 2048 feature dimensions; (2) Bottleneck: only replaces the bottleneck layer in the source model, with 256 feature dimensions.

 It is worth noting that most of the existing clustering-based methods are distance-based.
 The key idea is the smoothness assumption that the model should produce similar predictions for similar unlabeled data.
 Therefore, a good feature representation should have intra-class compactness and inter-class separability.
-It is very unexpected that the same-class similarity and across-class similarity between the source domain model and the target domain model on Layer 4 are similar, while a huge difference appears at the Bottleneck (see Table~\ref{tab:cos_sim}).
-This means that adding a bottleneck layer in the model helps reduce redundant features, which improves discriminability and generalizability.
+Without loss of generality, we use cosine similarity as a metric.
+It is very unexpected that the same-class similarity and across-class similarity between the source domain model and the target domain model on Backbone are similar, while a huge difference appears at the Bottleneck (see Fig.~\ref{vis:sim}).
+According to the light blue bar in Fig.~\ref{vis:sim}, which visualizes the across-class similarity of samples at different network structures, we can easily observe that the features from the bottleneck layer have better inter-class separability.
+This means that adding a bottleneck layer to the model helps reduce redundant features, which improves discriminability and generalizability.